 According to Hutchinson, the solar panels have a useful life of between 25 and 40 years, and Cantsink will recoup its upfront investment in the panels in about three years.
 “To me, if you can make a three-year investment in your business that will pay off for the next 40 years and help preserve the environment at the same time, that’s a smart business move.”

 The second initiative is the company’s aggressive move into a new market for its helical piles: using the piles to support ground-mounted solar panel arrays.
-Hutchinson says helical piles are “a far superior solution” for supporting solar panel arrays for a variety of reasons.
+Hutchinson says helical piles are “a far superior solution” for supporting solar panel arrays for a variety of reasons beyond going green.

 “First is the ease of installation,” he says.
 “Many solar arrays are going up on landfills and other surfaces where the ground isn’t absolutely flat.
 This requires using a ballasted system, which is very labor-intensive and time-consuming and can be disruptive to the environment.
 With helical piles, there’s no devegetation, soil displacement or erosion the piles are simply screwed into the ground.
 They work on almost any kind of topography and provide immediate stability, without waiting for concrete to dry.”